 2020 Honoree: C. Virginia Fields, National Black Leadership Commission on Health

-Ms. Fields has demonstrated a fierce commitment to improving the lives of New Yorkers—especially New Yorkers with low incomes.
-She began her service to the city as a Social Service Administrator for the city’s Work Release Program before becoming the Director of Foster Care and Adoption at the Children’s Aid Society and a Consultant to the National Board of the YWCA.
-She has also served the public as a member of the New York City Council and as Manhattan Borough President.
+Ms. Fields has shown a steadfast commitment to improving the lives of New Yorkers, particularly those with low incomes.
+She began her career as a Social Service Administrator for the city’s Work Release Program and later became the Director of Foster Care and Adoption at the Children’s Aid Society.
+She has also served as a member of the New York City Council and as Manhattan Borough President.

 Read more >